Deletionism and inclusionism on Wikipedia: Positions

-The "Association of Inclusionist Wikipedians" and the "Association of Deletionist Wikipedians" were founded by administrators.
-Each has a Wikimedia page listing their respective members, charters and principles.
-While written in humorous tones, they reveal the perceived importance of Wikipedia held by the members.

 Inclusionists may argue that the interest of a few is a sufficient condition for the existence of an article, since such articles are harmless and there is no restriction on space in Wikipedia.
 Favoring the idiosyncratic and subjective, an inclusionist slogan is "Wikipedia is not paper."

 On the other hand, deletionists favor objectivity and conformity, holding that "Wikipedia is not Google", a "junkyard", or "a dumping ground for facts".
 They argue that the interest of enough people is a necessary condition for article quality, and articles about trivial subjects damage the credibility and future success of Wikipedia.
 They advocate the establishment and enforcement of specific standards and policies as a form of jurisprudence.

 According to veteran contributor Geoff Burling, newer members are less likely to have helped delete articles that should have been kept in hindsight, and therefore have learned less about exercising caution in the deletion process.
 Journalism professor K. G. Schneider has identified the mentality of deletionism as having manifested once the emphasis of the encyclopedia shifted from quantity to quality.

 In early 2007, Wikipedia co-founder Larry Sanger identified himself as an inclusionist, except on certain topics pertaining to sexuality, for his Citizendium project.
 Former Wikimedia Foundation executive director Katherine Maher also identifies as inclusionist.
 Andrew Lih, a deletionist-turned-inclusionist, observes a cultural shift from Wikipedia's initial expansion in that it has become more cautious.
 He changed his position when an article he created about the social networking website Pownce was speedily deleted by another administrator as advertising.